mehulagg/gitlab/doc/user/packages/maven_repository/index.md

-After you have set up the [remote and authentication](#authenticate-to-the-package-registry-with-maven) and [configured your project](#use-the-gitlab-endpoint-for-maven-packages), publish a Maven artifact from your project.
+After you have set up the [remote and authentication](#authenticate-to-the-package-registry-with-maven) and [configured your project](#use-the-gitlab-endpoint-for-maven-packages), publish a Maven package to your project.

 ### Publish by using Maven